iodigital-com/io-technology/data/blog/vite-as-alternative-to-webpack-in-symfony-applications.md

 date: '2022-06-22'
 tags: ['frontend', 'vite', 'symfony']
 images: ['/articles/vite-as-alternative-to-webpack-in-symfony-applications/hero.webp']
-summary: 'Vite is the fastest frontend building tool at the moment.
+summary: 'Vite (French word for "quick", pronounced /vit/, like "veet") is the fastest frontend build tool at the moment.
 Webpack-encore integrates perfectly with symfony applications.
 What if we could have both'
 authors: ['yves-maerschalck']
 theme: 'orange'
 ---